tjsego/CC3DQuickReferenceGuide/docs/how_to_do_a_loop_over_the_cells_neighbors.rst

-How to loop over a cells' neighbors
+How to loop over a cell's neighbors
 ======================================================================================

 .. code-block:: python